BEHIND THE DESIGN: THE HAPPY ACCIDENT OF HOWSER

-You could say that Howser brings both of these Nordic ideas together: Hygge comfort and style for living that open-air life in fall and winter.
+You could say that Howser brings both of these Nordic ideas together: Hygge comfort and style for living that open-air life in autumn and winter.
 Howser takes the comfort of inside, outside.

 We’d love to see how you take comfort with you outside.
-Whether car camping, sitting around a fire pit with friends, walking the dog, or cooking outside, share how you're enjoying that friluftsliv in the warmth and coziness of Howser and tag @keen.
+Whether car camping, sitting around a fire pit with friends, walking the dog, or cooking outside, share how you're enjoying that friluftsliv in the warmth and cosiness of Howser and tag @keeneurope.